simpligility/maven-android-sdk-deployer/README.markdown

 your SDK install uses the old folder names for any platform simply reinstall that platform with the android tool.

-ATTENTION with ADK 14
+In a similar manner the folder for the support libraries in the the sdk used to be compatibility and is now support

-The SDK changed folder names again.
-This time for all the Google Add Ons.
-The Maven Android SDK Deployer' is adapted to the new naming scheme.
+The Add ons used different folder names as well.
+The Maven Android SDK Deployer' is adapted to the lastet naming scheme.
 To do that yourself remove all "Google APIs by Google Inc" in the android SDK manager and install them again.